 UNESCO provides a global forum where science and policy interact to formulate guidelines for sustainable development.
 UNESCO does not conduct research itself and is not a research funding agency.
 It supports its Member States in capacity building (training of personnel and equipping of institutions), it promotes international research cooperation, open data exchange and it defines global standards.
 In doing so, it is guided by the general objectives of the UNESCO Science Programme:

-The science programme is supported by a large number of actors.
-In addition to the UNESCO Secretariat in Paris, which is primarily responsible, UNESCO regional and country offices (e.g. Regional Office for South-Eastern Europe in Venice) and UNESCO science institutes (e.g. IHE in Delft for training in water issues) are also involved.
+The science program is supported by a large number of stakeholders.
+In addition to the UNESCO Secretariat in Paris, which is primarily responsible, UNESCO regional and country offices (e.g. the Regional Bureau for Science and Culture in Europe in Venice) and UNESCO scientific institutes (like the IHE Delft for Water Education) are involved.

-A key instrument to achieve the goals of the UNESCO Science Programme are intergovernmental, long-term scientific programmes on specific research topics and in specific disciplines:
+A central instrument for achieving the goals of the UNESCO science programme are intergovernmental, long-term scientific programmes on specific research subjects and in certain disciplines:

-Four of these long-term programmes (IHP, MAB, IGCP and IOC) are supported in Germany by national committees.
+Four of these long-term programmes (IHP, MAB, IGCP and IOC) are supported by national committees in Germany.

 Structure